farlee2121/clj-recipe/doc/duck.md

 ## Test API

 I want to bring test API over to clojure.
 The test portability isn't something i'm willing to give up.
 Clojure does not have records or interfaces.
 My experiments also showed limitations in spec for functions.
-I don't think prevent me from just making a map of functions that meet a signature.

 I asked some StackOverflow questions about constrained function groupings
 - https://stackoverflow.com/questions/66555972/can-i-validate-functions-with-clojure-spec